watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 	a) Identify which groups of people are most responsive to each type of offer.

-	b) What is best vehicle to present each type of offer?
+	b) How best to present each type of offer?

 	c) How many people across different categories actually completed the transaction in the offer window?